 Epazz Holdings: ZenaDrone 1000 AI Predictive Gaining Traction With the US Military and is Filing International Patent for Drone Platform

-/EIN News/ -- CHICAGO, IL, March 23, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Epazz Inc. (OTC: EPAZ), a mission-critical provider of drone technology, blockchain mobile apps and cloud-based business software solutions, announced today it has presented ZenaDrone 1000 in front of various branches of the U.S. military.
-The military’s response has led to additional flight demonstrations with the U.S. Army.
+CHICAGO, IL, March 23, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Epazz Inc. EPAZ, a mission-critical provider of drone technology, blockchain mobile apps and cloud-based business software solutions, announced today it has presented ZenaDrone 1000 in front of various branches of the U.S. military.
+The military's response has led to additional flight demonstrations with the U.S. Army.
 In addition, Epazz is filing a new international patent for the ZenaDrone 1000 platform, which is separate from the smart charging pad patent.

 Epazz has just returned from California, where we have been busy with presentations and meetings with various branches of the U.S. military.
 The military has asked Epazz to provide flight demonstrations of our drone technology over the next month.
 For Epazz to move to the next step of providing drone technology to the government, it is important for the military to evaluate ZenaDrone 1000.